First and Foremost

-Originally a horseback regiment, these days the Queen’s Dragoon Guards uses Jackal 2 armoured vehicles to get around, although they’re also just as effective on foot.
-This versatility makes them highly mobile and quick to adapt to new environments.
+Originally a horseback regiment, these days the Queen’s Dragoon Guards uses Jackal 2 high mobility vehicles to get around, although they’re also just as effective on foot.
+This versatility makes them highly employable on operations and quick to adapt to new environments.

 Soldiers and officers in the Queen’s Dragoon Guards are also excellent communicators, since part of their role includes training foreign military personnel.

-1st The King’s Dragoon Guards and 2nd Dragoon Guards merged to form the QDG
+1st The King’s Dragoon Guards and 2nd Dragoon Guards merge to form the QDG

-The regiment is tasked with breaching the Iraqi defensive line during the Gulf War
+The Regiment breaches the Iraqi defensive line during the Gulf War

-The regiment takes part in Operation Herrick in Afghanistan
+The Regiment takes part in three operational tours in Afghanistan

 1 Worthing Rd,